AndrewLawendy/StylingSiteActionBtn/README.md

 # StylingSiteActionBtn
-It aims to style the site actions button in Share Point 2013
+It aims to style the site actions button in Share Point 2013.
+Check the attached photos to understand.